42Willow/dotfiles/assets/stow.md

 # Stow Quickstart

 [`stow`](https://www.gnu.org/software/stow/manual/stow.html) is used to manage dotfiles (by use of symlinks).
 To setup, I would recommend transferring all your dotfiles to your own personal Git repository using GNU Stow and copying my dotfiles manually as you wish.
+When creating a new file in your dotfiles repository, make sure to stow it to the relevant directory!

 ## Example